Comparing the 2026 Volkswagen Taos Ownership Costs to the Competition

 The 2026 Taos uses Volkswagen's proven 1.5L turbocharged 4-cylinder engine, shared across the VW Group's global lineup.
 This widespread use translates to several ownership advantages: parts are readily available across the VW dealer network, technicians have extensive familiarity with the engine family, and fixed-price service menus provide predictable budgeting.

 The straightforward internal combustion engine design avoids the complexity and potential repair costs associated with hybrid battery systems or dual-clutch transmissions.
-Routine maintenance follows conventional intervals, and the engine's widespread deployment means aftermarket parts availability is strong for buyers seeking alternatives to dealer service after the warranty period.
+Routine maintenance follows conventional intervals, and the engine's widespread deployment means aftermarket parts are widely available for buyers seeking alternatives to dealer service after the warranty period.

 Volkswagen's warranty coverage includes a 4-year/80,000 km bumper-to-bumper limited warranty and a 5-year/100,000 km powertrain limited warranty.
 Roadside assistance is included for 4 years/80,000 km, covering battery jump-starts, flat-tire service, lock-out service, fuel delivery, emergency winching, and trip-interruption benefits for warrantable repairs.